Active

 They are still in need of:

-- People in and around Asheville to do food prep.
+- People in and around Asheville to do food prep and volunteer.

 2. Footprint Project is already on the ground mobilizing solar power for groups that would otherwise rely on generators.
 The are requesting the following support: